facebook pixel

 Card designs are one of the most widely used patterns in modern UI design.
 From social media feeds (like Facebook and Instagram) to e-commerce platforms (like Shopee and Amazon), cards are everywhere.
 They are used to display snippets of content in a way that is visually appealing, digestible, and interactive.

-The goal of card-based design is simple: organize content into bite-sized, relatable pieces while maintaining a clean and functional user interface (UI) and seamless user experience (UX).
+The goal of card-based design is simple: organise content into bite-sized, relatable pieces while maintaining a clean and functional user interface (UI) and seamless user experience (UX).

 But what exactly makes a card design effective?